Foley Beach: Early life and ministry

 Beach was born on October 31, 1958, in Atlanta, Georgia.
 He studied at Georgia State University in Atlanta, receiving a B.A. degree in 1980.
-A member of the Episcopal Church, Beach worked as a youth minister at the Episcopal Cathedral of Saint Philip, in Atlanta, from 1980 to 1987, and a lay associate at the Church of the Apostles, in Atlanta, from 1987 to 1989.
+A member of the Episcopal Church, Beach worked as a youth minister at the Episcopal Cathedral of Saint Philip, in Atlanta, from 1980 to 1987, and a lay associate minister at the Church of the Apostles, in Atlanta, from 1987 to 1989.
 Beach is a graduate of the School of Theology of the University of the South, where he received an M.Div. degree in 1992.
 He was ordained a deacon and a priest in the Episcopal Diocese of Atlanta in 1992.
-He was nominated deacon, afterwards rector, of St. Alban's Episcopal Church, in Monroe, Georgia, where he served from 1992 to 2004.
+He was nominated deacon-in-charge, afterwards rector, of St. Alban's Episcopal Church, in Monroe, Georgia, where he served from 1992 to 2004.
 He left the Episcopal Church following the consecration of Gene Robinson as the first openly non-celibate gay bishop of the Anglican Communion.
-He was later deposed as a priest (sometimes referred to as defrocking) by the Episcopal Diocese of Atlanta in July 2004.
+He was later deposed as a priest (sometimes referred to as defrocking) by the Episcopal Diocese of Atlanta in July 2004, although he had been received and placed in good standing as a priest in the Diocese of Bolivia in the Anglican Communion.
+Beach then planted Holy Cross Anglican Church in Loganville, Georgia, which held its first service on February 8, 2004 with over 350 in attendance.

-Beach is the first bishop of the Anglican Diocese of the South, a newly formed diocese of the Anglican Church in North America (ACNA), as well as rector and pastor of Holy Cross Anglican Church in Loganville, Georgia, since its founding, from February 2004 to December 2013.
-It became the diocese's pro-cathedral in 2010, and it is now the cathedral church of both the Anglican Diocese of the South and of ACNA's primate.
-After the formation of ACNA in June 2009, Beach was elected the leader of a group of parishes in the Southeast and was consecrated as the first bishop of the Diocese of the South on October 9, 2010.
-Beach has a daily devotional teaching ministry, A Word from the Lord, which is dedicated to "share(ing) Biblical teaching using the instruments of radio, print, the Internet, and satellite technology so that people might discover the living Jesus for themselves and become more faithful followers of Jesus by hearing and applying the Word of God in their lives."
+Beach was elected as the first bishop of the Anglican Diocese of the South, a newly formed diocese of the Anglican Church in North America, as well as rector and pastor of Holy Cross Anglican Church in Loganville, Georgia, since its founding, from February 2004 to December 2013.
+It became the diocese's pro-cathedral in 2010, and it is now the cathedral church of both the Anglican Diocese of the South and of Anglican Church in North America's primate.
+After the formation of the Anglican Church in North America in June 2009, Beach was elected the leader of a group of parishes in the Southeast and was consecrated as the first bishop of the Diocese of the South on October 9, 2010.
+Beach has a radio and internet ministry featuring weekly broadcasts of sermons and daily one-minute audio devotional teaching ministry, A Word from the Lord, which is dedicated to sharing "Biblical teaching using the instruments of radio, print, the Internet, and satellite technology so that people might discover the living Jesus for themselves and become more faithful followers of Jesus by hearing and applying the Word of God in their lives."